thinkst/canarytools-docs/docs/flocks-settings/canary-limits.md

         required: true
         type: string
         description: A valid flock_id
-    response: A JSON structure with the current limit (`null` if the limit is disabled).
+    response: A JSON structure with the current limit ('null' if the limit is disabled).
 ---

 # Canary Limits